Tar-Annatar/Tar-Annatar/README.md

 ### Hobbies 🙌
   - Reading books (Currently reading Hitchicker's Guide to the Galaxy & War and Peace)
   - Philosophy (Informal discussions with mentors and friends)
-  - Running (Quite new, like exploring me neighbourhood on the way)
+  - Running (Quite new, like exploring my neighbourhood on the way)
   - Movies (At my peak, I got through 3 movies in a day)

 ### Languages 📣